thefrontiergroup/smeg-head/README.md

 ## Extra Documentation

-For extra documentation, including design decisions, look in the docs directory of this repository.
+For extra documentation, including design decisions, look in the `design-docs` directory of this repository.